asyrjasalo/dockoon/terraform/README.md

-# Running on Azure Container Instances
+# Running on Azure Container Instances and App Gateway

+Note: This is not maintained over `../bicep/README.md` which allows running behind an API Management service.

 ## Prerequisites